-Consider the purpose of your membership cards - do they need to display a legal name, or are they simply used to verify identity while entering the gym?
+Consider the purpose of your membership cards-do they need to display a legal name, or are they simply used to verify identity while entering the gym?
 In most cases membership cards will not require a legal name and preferred names can be used in the existing space for a first (and, where applicable, last) name.
-If a legal name is determined to be required, examine how your membership cards can be redesigned to display the preferred name prominently, with the legal name in smaller text (i.e. on the back).
+If a legal name is determined to be required, examine how your membership cards can be redesigned to display the preferred name prominently with the legal name in smaller text, on the back, etc.

-Policies are in place and enforced regarding consent prior to touching Review your policies concerning safety and consent.
-Do they include a policy to obtain consent prior to touching another individual?
-If not, revise your policies to include one to enforce safety and maintain personal boundaries.
+Policies are in place and enforced regarding consent prior to touching

-While you may want to require blanket consent for touch if a gym user is at imminent risk of harming themself or another, consider a policy that otherwise requires consent before each touch.
+Review your policies around safety and consent-do they include touching?
+If not, revise policies to develop a policy around consent prior to touch that will enforce safety but maintain personal space boundaries.
+Consider requiring blanket consent for touch if a gym user is at imminent risk of harm to themself or another based on their actions or another's actions, but otherwise asking consent for each touch (and ensure that if anyone has concerns about any blanket consent policies there are ways to discuss it further).
 Consent for touch can be as simple as, "I want to help you position your hips correctly, can I put my hands on you to show you?"
-Once a policy is developed, make sure all trainers are aware and have opportunities to practice to make this skill more natural.
+Once policy is developed, make sure all trainers are aware and have opportunities to practice to make this skill more natural.
 Ensure trainers also have education on how to describe or model movements if gym users do not consent to touch.

-Many 2SLGBTQ+, disabled, and other visibly minority individuals have histories of trauma and are at higher risk of sexual and physical assault compared to cisgender and/or heterosexual people.
+Many 2SLGBTQ+, disabled, and other visibly minority individuals have histories of trauma, and members of these groups are largely at higher risk of sexual and physical assault compared to cisgender and/ or heterosexual people.
 Reducing unexpected touch can make spaces safer and decrease triggering episodes in a gym environment.

-Policies are in place and enforced around harrassment and discrimination between patrons Many 2SLGBTQ+ and other minorities face regular harassment and othering comments from people in positions of power and from members of the public.
-Policies prohibiting such behaviour must be established, promoted, and enforced.
-Ensure policies regarding harassment and the othering gym patrons are:
+Policies are in place and enforced around harrassment and discrimination between patrons Review your policies and ensure there are policies in place regarding harassment and discrimination; if they do not exist, create them.
+Many 2SLGBTQ+ and other minorities face regular harassment and othering comments from members of the public.
+To ensure spaces remain safe and accessible, the gym culture created through the above recommendations must be enforced.